-Conducting business across borders has many considerations for both exporters and importers.
+Conducting business across borders and with foreign currencies has many considerations for both exporters and importers.
 There is a currency conversion in nearly every international payment, making the currency used when invoicing foreign customers or paying a foreign supplier an important consideration.
 After all, when the value of the U.S. dollar (USD) rises, that actually makes U.S. goods more expensive to foreign buyers.

 “Recently, the Canadian dollar (CAD) weakened by 2.9% against USD in a one-month period, making U.S. products more expensive to Canadian companies.
 A U.S. company invoicing its Canadian customers in USD has shifted the foreign currency risk to their customers,” explains Mary Henehan, managing director & co-head of Foreign Exchange Sales at U.S. Bank.
 “Since this recent move increased the purchase of $1 million USD by approximately 29,000 CAD, a U.S. exporter will need to consider how this impacts future sales and how they’ll remain competitive.”